dswilson4/pubfacingDOMinatriXSS/README.md

 4. Fiddler Script used for testing of DOMinatriXSS performance overhead, could be used for future compatibility studies and extended testing

 # Patch instructions
 The patch included in this repository was applied after the below commit hash.
-The below git hash is included in the event that someone would like to test the disable-dynamic functionality and is having trouble with merge conflicts at commit later than that of the below git hash in the Chromium repo:
+The below git hash is included in the event that someone would like to test the disable-dynamic functionality and is having trouble with merge conflicts at a commit later than that of the below git hash in the Chromium repo:

 Path after commit hash: 5ae5e597e7bf1f3f86d045a32723ab1b2cfda841

 git log for context:

-Author: REDACT <hollingum@google.com>
+Author: Nicholas Hollingum <hollingum@google.com>
 Date:   Mon Sep 28 07:28:28 2020 +0000

 Propagate ordinal motion to Exo clients (if it is available)